-- How the archive service seeks to provide a range of access and engagement activities - How the service provides access to information about collections and services, on and off-site
+- How the archive service seeks to provide a range of access and engagement activities to its stakeholders and communities - How the service provides access to information about collections and services, on and off-site

 Please note that for the purposes of access 'off-site' refers to delivery of services offsite, not collections held off-site.
 'Off-site delivery' means any service that does not require the user to come to the service's premises and includes both physical and digital services and external user engagement.